Allosaurus: Distribution

 Allosaurus is known from the Morrison Formation of the American West and from the Alcobaça, Bombarral, and Lourinhã formations in Portugal.
 In a 2016 study, a tooth from Lower Saxony, Germany, was assigned to Allosaurus sp.
 Both the North American and European occurrences date to the Kimmeridgian to Tithonian ages of the Late Jurassic.
 Allosaurus has also been reported from several other countries such as Russia (A. sibiricus), Tanzania (A. tendagurensis), and Switzerland (A. meriani), though these specimens are no longer assigned to the genus.

 The Morrison Formation covers an area of 1.2 million km², and Allosaurus is found across this range.
 It occurs in the Salt Wash and Brushy Basin members and their equivalents, being absent only in the oldest part of the formation.
 Most specimens are not yet assigned to any particular species.
 According to a 2024 study by Susannah Maidment, A. fragilis and A. jimmadseni appear to have been contemporaneous but separated geographically, with A. fragilis concentrated in the south and east of the Morrison basin and A. jimmadseni in the north and west.
-Borth species occur together only at Dry Mesa quarry.
+Both species occur together only at Dry Mesa quarry.
 The species A. anax is only known from the Kenton 1 Quarry in western Oklahoma from rocks of the Kenton Member, a locally recognised member equivalent to the Brushy Basin Member.
 Allosaurus is the most common theropod in the Morrison Formation, accounting for 70 to 75% of theropod specimens.